If you are moving to the Netherlands and want to import your car, follow the step-by-step plan below.

 - If you are moving from a country outside the European Union (EU): an import document issued by Customs no more than 12 months ago.
 The document must state that your car is part of the household effects you are bringing to the Netherlands.

 As the owner of the car, you must attend the appointment in person.
 You cannot ask someone else to attend for you.
 Bring all the documents listed under step 3.
 During the appointment, the RDW will check your car and all the related documents.
 If there are no problems, the RDW will register your car in the Netherlands’ vehicle registration database.
+If you are moving from an EU country, the RDW will deregister your car in the country of origin.

 You must pay for the inspection and registration.
 The amount you will need to pay depends on where your car is from, the type of car and the year it was manufactured.
 The RDW's customer service department can provide you with an estimate of the costs.